open-mmlab/mmengine/docs/en/advanced_tutorials/test_time_augmentation.md

 The core implementation of TTA is usually divided into two parts：

 1. Data augmentation: This part is implemented in MMCV, see the api docs [TestTimeAug](mmcv.transform.TestTimeAug) for more information.
-2. Merge the predictions: The subclasses of `BaseTTAModel.test_step` will merge the predictions of enhanced data to a more accurate prediction.
+2. Merge the predictions: The subclasses of `BaseTTAModel` will merge the predictions of enhanced data in the `test_step` method to improve the accuracy of predictions.

 ## Get started